What Is A Cenote? The Ultimate Guide To Visiting Cenotes

 Cenotes are usually deep as they often have underwater caves or tunnels connected to them.
 How deep varies per cenote you will visit.

-No. Cenotes in Mexico are very safe to swim in as there are like pools without waves, boats or dangerous wildlife such as big crocodiles or sharks.
+No. Cenotes in Mexico are very safe to swim in as there are like swimming pools without waves, boats, or dangerous wildlife such as big crocodiles or sharks.

 There is one cenote I know of with a crocodile, Casa Cenote near Tulum, that actually advertises having a crocodile you can swim with.
 Allan went and said it was totally harmless but definitely a thrill!

-At the Grand Cenote (Big Cenote) in Tulum you can also see many small turtles and snorkel with them.
-At Casa Cenote near Tulum you can see a crocodile.
+At Gran Cenote in Tulum, you can also see many small turtles and snorkel with them.
+At Casa Cenote near Tulum, you can see a crocodile.

 We saw a lot of big cool looking iguanas and blue birds.
 So keep your eyes open and enjoy the natural beauty!